milesmatthias/miles-hangar/README.md

 Note that all prices are in USD.

 ## Running our website

 You'll need to ensure you have Ruby 2.6+ installed. ([See install instructions.](https://www.ruby-lang.org/en/documentation/installation/))

-To prepare to run our application, open a terminal, change to the directory where `app.rb` is located, and run the following:
+To prepare to run our application, open a terminal, change to the directory where you've unpacked this repository, and run the following:

 1. `gem install bundler`
-  * You can skip this step if you already have bundler installed for your version of Ruby)
+  * (You can skip this step if you already have bundler installed for your version of Ruby)
 1. `bundle install`
   * You'll only need to run this once.